sasanarakkha/pali-english-recitations/manuscript/markdown/recitations/homage/salutation.md

 <div class="english">

-> May this holy life  ̓  lead us to the end of this whole mass of suffering
+> May this holy life <span class="breathmark">'</span> lead us to the end of this whole mass of suffering

 </div>